Warm-Starting Iterative Gaussian Processes for Faster Sequential Inference: Linear Systems During Sequential Inference

 The final inequality comes from the fact that $\vb{H}_{11}^{-1}$ is positive definite (as a GP covariance matrix is always positive definite), with equality only when $\bm{b}_1=\bm{0}$.
-Hence, warm starting using the previous solution in the manner described strictly reduces the initial distance to the solution.
-In general, this reduction will also be a greater proportion of the cold start distance if $n_1$ is larger relative to $n_2$, since the $\bm{b}_1^\top\vb{H}_{11}^{-1}\bm{b}_1$ term is more dominant compared to the other terms in \eqref{eq:cold_rkhs}.
+Hence, warm-starting with the na\"ive method strictly reduces the initial distance to the solution.
+In general, this reduction will also be a greater proportion of the cold-start distance if $n_1$ is larger relative to $n_2$, since the $\bm{b}_1^\top\vb{H}_{11}^{-1}\bm{b}_1$ term is more dominant compared to the other terms (see \eqref{eq:cold_rkhs} in \Cref{appendix:derivation}).

+Let $d_\text{line-search}^2$ denote the initial squared RKHS distance of the weights under the residual line search method \eqref{eq:method2}, and let $d_\text{marginal-solve}^2$ denote the distance under the marginal system solve method \eqref{eq:method3}.
+Performing an additional residual line search or marginal system solve further reduces the initial distance: